I'm a work in progress. I'm perfectly imperfect and I'm okay with that!

-Learning how to take responsibility for you life means so much more than the ability to pay your bills and survive.
+Learning how to take responsibility for my life was about so much more than just being able to pay my bills and survive.

-I spent years trapped in a vicious cycle of doubt and anxiety, although you'd never say if you knew me.
-I was really good at wearing masks!
+I’d spent years trapped in a vicious cycle of doubt and anxiety, always hiding behind some mask!

-Strapping on a guitar and being the party girl worked for a while (or so I thought) until it didn't anymore.
+Strapping on a guitar and being the party girl worked for a while, until it didn't anymore.

-There came a day when I had to allow myself to feel.
+Finally, the day came when I had to allow myself to feel.
 I had to stop stuffing down the pain.
-The time had come to process my pain because I couldn't live feeling like a fake for one more second.
+I had to face the REAL me because I couldn’t stand the feeling of being a fake in my own life any longer.

 In 2009, I was at the top of my game.

-I’d done all the things you’re supposed to do in the pursuit of happiness.
+I’d done all the things one is supposed to do in the pursuit of happiness.

-I’d gotten a good education, had a great job, a nice house, a reliable car, a few weeks vacation to a sunny destination.
+I’d gotten a good education, had a great job, a nice house, a reliable car, a few weeks vacation to a sunny destination, great family, friends; etc.

 But deep down, I was really unhappy.

-I didn’t know exactly what that was, but I knew there had to be more to life.
+I didn’t know exactly what would, but I knew there had to be something more to life.